Farmers market resources

-- The Commercial Storage of Fruits, Vegetables, and Florist and Nursery Stocks — USDA Ag Handbook #66 is an online version of a 130-page guide that discusses factors that affect the maintenance of quality during cold storage
+- The Commercial Storage of Fruits, Vegetables, and Florist and Nursery Stocks (PDF) — USDA Ag Handbook #66 is a 130-page guide that discusses factors that affect the maintenance of quality during cold storage

-- Portable Building Coolers for Market Gardeners — Tips on building small-scale cold-storage structures
+- Cool Storage Reduces Produce Losses — Tips on building small-scale cold-storage structures

 - Low-Cost Cold Storage Room for Market Growers — A 4-page design guide from the University of Kentucky

 - Small-Scale Cold Rooms for Perishable Commodities (PDF) — A 11-page design guide from the University of California-Davis